Application and Submission Instructions

 Course-based student research projects involving human participants are reviewed at the departmental level, so long as they do not involve more than minimal risk, are not related to honours / independent study, and there is no intention to publish.
 Further guidance about what types of activities can be reviewed at the department level can be found here.

-- (to be filled out by course instructor and/or students)
+- (to be filled out by course instructor and/or students, but MUST be submitted by the instructor, only)